 Assembling a DIY coffee bar in your kitchen is easy when you have all of the elements that you need.
 Make sure that you have a coffee maker, mugs, cute storage for your supplies, floating shelves, and something to anchor those shelves like a countertop or a free-standing table.

-For floating shelves, pick a wood that works with your current room decor and wall color.
-Don’t shy away from mixing woods by matching the undertones or adding a fun painted shelf color.
+For custom floating shelves, pick a wood that works with your current room decor and wall color.
+Don’t shy away from mixing woods by matching the undertones or adding a fun painted floating shelf color.
 We make custom shelves, so if you have Chantilly Lace painted walls and want your shelves to blend perfectly with the walls, we’ll make you Chantilly Lace painted shelves for you.